kattat13/PL-traffic-signs-predict/README.md

 I wanted to try traffic signs classification but on a different dataset.
 When I discovered [this dataset shared on Kaggle](https://www.kaggle.com/datasets/kasia12345/polish-traffic-signs-dataset) - a 92-classes dataset made of polish traffic signs - I knew I have to use it for my next project.

-Notebook of the model will be shared soon on Kaggle.
+Notebook of the model is available on Kaggle: [╰┈➤here](https://www.kaggle.com/code/kattat/polish-traffic-signs-classification).

 ## 🔧 Tech Stack